 Today, the Austrian brand maintains a huge seat at the table developing quality technical skis for experienced athletes who want to race, charge on-piste, or pursue backcountry adventures.

-In our on-snow testing, the brand really capped off its freeride line with the Bent Chetler 100, one of our favorite all-mountain designs.
-Created by legendary athlete Chris Benchetler, the ski feels fun from the park to groomers and tree runs.
+In our on-snow testing, the brand really capped off its freeride line with the Bent Chetler 100 ($650), one of our favorite all-mountain designs.
+Created by legendary athlete Chris Benchetler, this ski from Atomic feels fun from the park to groomers and tree runs.

 - Year founded: 1955